Alsop High School: Curriculum

-The Alsop High School was awarded with Applied Learning status in 2006, allowing the school to offer a range of vocational subjects.
+Alsop High School was awarded with Applied Learning status in 2006, allowing the school to offer a range of vocational subjects.

 In some subjects at Key Stage 3, students are taught in mixed ability classes, whilst in other subjects students are placed in teaching groups according to motivation, attainment and ability.

 All students at Key Stage 3 study English, mathematics, science, humanities, Spanish, PE, music, drama, art and design as well as PSHCE, picking up the additional subjects of IT and Technology in Years 8 and 9.

 Extracurricular activities

 The PE department runs activities that include athletics, badminton, basketball, boxing, cricket, fitness, football, hockey, netball, rounders, rugby, swimming, table tennis, and trampolining.

 Other activities include art, dance, drama, Duke of Edinburgh's Award, guitar, keyboard, maths revision club, study club and Young Enterprise.

 In 2011, the Alsop Community Magazine was founded.
 Since then, it has published three editions of the free magazine which contains news about the school.
 It is distributed around the local primary schools and community by the contributors to the magazine, who are all Alsop pupils.
 You can view the articles on the school web page.

 In July 2012, Alsop High School was used to film part of episode 3 of Utopia, where a fictional school shooting is filmed.
-This scene received 37 complaints to UK media regulator Ofcom, proving especially controversial as the scene aired only a month after the Sandy Hook Elementary School shootings in Connecticut, USA.
-This caused Channel 4 to consider whether to carry on airing Utopia, yet carried on after much deliberation.
+The scene received 37 complaints to UK media regulator Ofcom, proving especially controversial as the scene aired only a month after the Sandy Hook Elementary School shootings in the United States.
+This caused Channel 4 to consider whether to carry on airing Utopia.
+It continued after much deliberation for 2 series.